 Non-EU citizens

-Non-EU citizens who wish to apply for NHR status must first obtain a residence permit to be allowed to settle in Portugal.
-This can be granted through several different methods, but the most common is through the Golden Visa or the Portugal D7 Visa program.
+Non-EU citizens who wish to apply for the NHR regime must first obtain a residence permit to be allowed to settle in Portugal.
+This can be granted through a number of different methods, but the most common is through the Golden Visa or through the Portugal D7 Visa program.

 The process takes place through the “Serviço de Estrangeiros e Fronteiras” (SEF) or at your closest Portuguese Embassy or Consulate.